Vermont Museums Showcase Circus Photography, Hope and Realism in 2025

 Help Support Happy Vermont on Patreon

 -From 1793 to 1961, Rokeby was home to four generations of Robinsons, a family of Quakers, farmers, abolitionists, artists and authors.
-Courtesy of Rokeby Museum.
+Photo courtesy of Rokeby Museum.

 Rokeby Museum in Ferrisburg

-Rokeby Museum presents a variety of events over the summer, including Music with the Museum May 30 at the Ferrisburgh Community Center; Sheep and Wool Day June 15; and free museum day on Juneteenth.
+Rokeby Museum also presents a variety of events over the summer, including Music with the Museum May 29, Sheep and Wool Day June 14; and free museum day on Juneteenth.

 The former Estey Organ Company in Brattleboro.
 Photo by Joshua Carnes.
 Courtesy of Brattleboro Historical Society.